Skip to content

 Secrets are scoped to limit access:

-• Global scope (global): Set via pocketci server --secret or pocketci run --global-secret.
+• Global scope (global): Set via pocketci server --secret or pocketci pipeline run --global-secret.
 Shared across all pipelines.

 The system checks pipeline scope first, then falls back to global.
 A pipeline-scoped secret with the same key overrides its global counterpart.